alexanto/dev-resources/interview/javascript.md

 * **What's the difference between a variable that is: `null`, `undefined` or undeclared?**
     * How would you go about checking for any of these states?
 * **What is a closure, and how/why would you use one?**
+    A closure is the combination of a function and the lexical environment within which that function was declared.
+The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
+Closures are functions that have access to the outer (enclosing) function's variables—scope chain even after the outer function has returned.
+    **Why would you use one?**
+      * Data privacy / emulating private methods with closures.
+Commonly used in the module pattern.
 * **What language constructions do you use for iterating over object properties and array items?**
 * **Can you describe the main difference between the `Array.forEach()` loop and `Array.map()` methods and why you would pick one versus the other?**
 * **What's a typical use case for anonymous functions?**